9:51 p.m.-CLEVELAND CAVALIERS COMPLETE COMEBACK FOR AGES IN GAME 3

 Down by 25 at halftime and double digits for much of the third quarter, the Cavaliers outscored the Pacers by 30 points in the second half and rode that momentum to a 119-114 victory and a 3-0 lead in the best-of-seven series.

-With a triple-double and his 18th 30-point postseason game since returning to the Cavaliers three years ago, small forward LeBron James was the catalyst on both ends of the floor, scoring 41 points to go along with 13 rebounds, 12 assists, one steal and two blocked shots.
+With a triple-double and his 18th 30-point postseason game since returning to the Cavaliers, small forward LeBron James was the catalyst on both ends of the floor, scoring 41 points to go along with 13 rebounds, 12 assists, one steal and two blocked shots.

-Smith, power forward Channing Frye and shooting guard Kyle Korver combined to knock down 10 three-point shots in the game.
+Smith, power forward Channing Frye and shooting guard Kyle Korver combined to knock down 10 three-point shots.
 Smith and Korver had four each from long distance and Frye buried two of his own, including one late in the fourth quarter.

 Smith scored 13 points, to go along with 13 from Frye and 12 from Korver.